Adrianogba/Spring-Ollama/README.md

-If you have an NVidia graphics card, use it for processing: https://hub.docker.com/r/ollama/ollama
+If you have an Nvidia graphics card, use it for processing: https://hub.docker.com/r/ollama/ollama

 To download the model, run this on the terminal (take a couple of minutes to download):